TarikSeyceri/OllamaOptivus.ai/README.md

   - `model`: The Ollama AI model to be used for prompting. *(Optional, default: env.OLLAMA_AI_MODEL)*

-  - `noPrompting`: If `true`, it will return the processed data and skips the AI model prompting part, this means, format parameter will not be used, useful for debugging a video analysis *(Optional, default: false)*.
+  - `noPrompting`: If `true`, it will return the processed data and skips the AI model prompting part, this means, format parameter will not be used, useful for debugging a video analysis or to send a prompt request to an Ollama LLM manually *(Optional, default: false)*.

 ### Basic
 - Request Body: Basic request body example: